mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-19-Active-Directory-Certificate-Services/README.md

 For this lab, `MRTG-DC01` was configured as an Enterprise Root CA.

+This is acceptable in a controlled lab environment because the purpose was to learn the AD CS deployment workflow, understand how certificate templates are exposed through Active Directory, and validate user certificate enrollment from a domain-joined workstation.

-This is acceptable in a controlled lab environment.
-In a real enterprise or government-regulated environment, a stronger design would usually separate certificate authority roles and use a more formal PKI hierarchy.
+In a production or government-regulated environment, a stronger design would usually separate certificate authority roles and use a more formal PKI hierarchy.

 A stronger production model would likely use: